googlefonts/gf-docs/VerticalMetrics/README.md

 - `20%` is for compatibility with DTP app, but it can be often to tight if your font is covering more languages than basic Latin, Greek and Cyrillic, or if you have a particular design with short ascenders for example.

-- The choice of tha Agrave is purely based on the behaviour of some applications, it is not based on some general rules of design.
+- The choice of the Agrave is purely based on the behaviour of some applications, it is not based on some general rules of design.

-- Google Fonts is trying to push designers to include proper support of the mark_to_mark feature allowing combination of diacritics, through a system of anchors, to diplay non-encoded accented glyphs.
-Pay attention to your anchor placement so if you combine breve and acute for eg. you don't end up with a severe interline glyph clashing.
+- Google Fonts is trying to push designers to include proper support of the mark_to_mark feature allowing combination of diacritics and diplay of non-encoded accented glyphs.
+Pay attention to your anchor placement so, if you combine breve and acute for example, you don't end up with a severe interline glyph clashing.
 Or adapt your vertical metrics with a certain measure, to find the best compromise.

 - Google Fonts wishes to update fonts to expand glyhpsets, and therefore language support, and therefore accessibility.
 If your intention is to have, for example, Vietnamese coverage or Thai script in a next update, you can already anticipate the vertical metrics to avoid regressions later.

-For more info about the relationship between diacritics ad line height, you can read this document: (to do: link Viviana's doc).
+For more info about the relationship between diacritics and line height, you can read this document: (to do: link Viviana's doc).

 ---